x3dom/pipeline/README.rst

 .. warning:: Be sure you don't have leading or trailing whitespaces in the
-             environemnt variable values.
+             environment variable values.
 To be certain, use quotes around the values.